Archive

 /Bottom: Fifth Kabukiza

-On-site, as the person in charge of the theater's facade, I worked closely with the Kuma office, the contractor, and the lighting designer, and held numerous meetings to discuss the fit of facade material and the reuse of materials.
-I verified the reused metal fittings by matching them to the full-scale drawing of the roof area, and ultimately created a mock-up to check the fit, color, construction method, and appearance of each component when lit up. facade team came together to carefully determine the merits and demerits of textures and joints so that the diverse materials that make up the main facade components, such as PC boards, GRC, aluminum, roof tiles, and metal fittings, would blend in with the whole, and the fifth phase of facade was realized.
-It was a continuous string of really difficult work, but there were many exciting moments, such as when the scaffolding on site was removed and part of the fifth phase of facade was revealed on Harumi-dori Street.
+On site, as the person in charge of the theater's facade, I worked closely with Kuma's office, the contractor, and the lighting designer, holding numerous meetings to discuss the fit of each facade material and the use of recycled materials.
+I verified the reused metal fittings by matching them to the full-scale drawings of the roof area, and ultimately created a mockup to check the fit, color, construction method, and appearance of each component when lit up.
+The facade team worked together to carefully consider the merits of texture and joints, ensuring that the diverse materials that make up facade 's main components, including PC boards, GRC, aluminum, roof tiles, and metal fittings, blended seamlessly with the overall design, resulting in the realization of the fifth phase of facade.
+It was a continuous process of truly difficult work, but there were many exciting moments, such as when the scaffolding on site was removed and part of the fifth phase facade was revealed on Harumi-dori Street.

 The moment life was breathed into a dormant theater